Defending Against Sexual Allegations - It Isn’t Easy

 The Meryhew Law Group, PLLC has been a leader in the legal community in defending those charged with sex offenses in Seattle and throughout Washington.
 Brad Meryhew recently authored a book chapter on "Strategies for Defending Sex Crimes: Leading Lawyers on Understanding the Current Sex Crimes Environment and Building a Thorough Defense (Inside the Minds)"

-At The Meryhew Law Group, our attorneys work with forensic experts, lab technicians, investigators, psychologists, and private investigators to challenge the charges against our clients.
+At The Meryhew Law Group, our attorney work with forensic experts, lab technicians, investigators, psychologists, and private investigators to challenge the charges against our clients.
 We meticulously review the actions of police officers, investigators, child examiners, and police forensic personnel in order to expose mistakes, constitutional violations, and ignored evidence on the part of the prosecution.

 Regardless whether you've been arrested or are currently under investigation for a sex crime, contact criminal defense lawyers at The Meryhew Law Group today.Defending Clients Against Sex Crime Charges